budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 **Requests Queue**.
 Monitors internal request queue (buffer).
 The limits for bytes and for the number of requests stored in the queue can be configured in advanced settings.

 **Modbus Statistics**.
 Counters for various errors.
+Counters are periodically saved to EEPROM.
 Insigned longs are used, rollover of counters is synchronized:
 * **Slave Responded**.
 Slave responded with a valid Modbus RTU response within response timeout.
 * **Slave Responded with Error (Codes 1~8)**.
 Slave responded, but with an error.
 For the list of error codes see https://en.wikipedia.org/wiki/Modbus#Exception_responses.
 * **Gateway Overloaded (Code 10)**.
 Request queue is full (either the number of bytes stored or the number of requests stored).
 Request was dropped and the gateway responded with an error code 10.